learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 train_images, train_labels = next(train_generator)
 test_images, test_labels = next(test_generator)
 ```

-    Found 132 images belonging to 2 classes.
-    Found 790 images belonging to 2 classes.

 Note the drastic difference of one of these images as compared to the raw file: